Clean-up week and National Recycling day 2018

 Recycling has been transformed from a worthy environmentally-focused activity into a fully-fledged business sector that provides jobs for thousands and generates billions for the economy every year.

-Spring is a time when households tend to have a bit more recyclables in the form of paper, books, magazines, liquid packaging cartons and newspapers that may have accumulated over the winter months.
+Spring is a time when households tend to have a bit more recyclables in the form of paper, cardboard boxes, books, magazines, liquid packaging cartons and newspapers that may have accumulated over the winter months.

 “Although it seems the easiest way to dispose of recyclable materials might be to throw them away with the rest of the refuse, Mpact Recycling makes it easy for communities to continue recycling throughout the year,” says John Hunt, MD of Mpact Recycling, part of the paper and plastics packaging group Mpact.

-This month, from 11 to 17 September is National Clean-up and Recycling Week, with Saturday 16 September focusing specifically on recycling, as National Recycling Day.
+This month, from 10 to 16 September is National Clean-up Week and National Recycling Day is Saturday 15 September focusing specifically on recycling.

 So how can you get involved?

-- Mpact Recycling currently collects its famous Ronnie Bags from almost 200 000 homes in Johannesburg, Ekurhuleni and Tshwane.
+- Mpact Recycling currently collects its famous Ronnie Bags from over 100, 000 homes in Johannesburg, Ekurhuleni and Tshwane.
 Collections are done every week from the kerbside and you can confirm your collection day <HERE>

 - The company also operates collection points at schools, churches and community organisations.
 These groups are paid by the tonne for the material they collect, thereby boosting their fund-raising efforts.
 To find your nearest school or community paper bank <HERE>

 Mpact Recycling has a number of activations going on around the country that you can get involved with: